 Marius Gentaz retired in 1993.
 As his daughters were not interested in the wine business, Marius began to rent his Northern Rhone vines owned by Domaine Gentaz-Dervieux to his son in law, Rene Rostaing in that same year.
 Marius Gentaz passed away in 2011.
 The vineyards of Domaine Gentaz-Dervieux were eventually integrated into Rene Rostaing.

-Serving and Decanting Domaine Gentaz Dervieux with Wine, Food, Pairing Tips
+Serving Domaine Gentaz Dervieux with Wine, Food, Pairing Tips

 Gentaz-Dervieux Wine Tasting Notes